learning-zone/javascript-basics/README.md

 console.log(array1); // Output: Array [4, 5, 2, 3, 0, 1]
 ```

+**11. array.every()**:

-**k.) array.every()**: The every() method tests whether all elements in the array pass the test implemented by the provided function.
+The every() method tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.

 ```js
 function isBelowThreshold(currentValue) {